 I know that caffeine should be limited in pregnancy but roughly how many cups of tea or coffee is ok?
 Is there any alternatives to try when wanting a hot drink?

 Yes that’s right the recommended daily limit is 200mg and you’re looking at 75mg in a mug of tea and anywhere from 100-140mg in a mug of coffee.
 But it’s not just a tea and coffee thing either because there’s around 40mg in a can of cola, 80mg in a can of energy drink and 50mg in a bar of plain chocolate!
 So it can all soon add up!
 There’s always decaf versions of tea and coffee and fruity or herbal teas to try as alternatives.

 With exercise being a good way to combat stress, is it a good idea to take up exercise that you have not been used to doing?

-It depends what you’re thinking of doing really because you will be more prone to sprains and strains due to the changes in your body so it’s is not the time to suddenly decide to hit the gym and go crazy at the High Intensity classes!
-But don’t worry there’s lots of other more gentle options like swimming, walking and yoga or pilates.
+It depends on what you’re thinking of doing really because you will be more prone to sprains and strains due to the changes in your body so it’s is not the time to suddenly decide to hit the gym and go crazy at the High-Intensity classes!
+But don’t worry there are lots of other more gentle options like swimming, walking and yoga or pilates.

-I have lost a stone recently, does losing a lot of weight in the beginning of pregnancy effect my baby and is it something I should be worried about?
+I have lost a stone recently, does losing a lot of weight in the beginning of pregnancy affect my baby and is it something I should be worried about?

 It’s completely understandable if you haven’t felt like eating because of the stress you’ve been under recently; it’s bound to have an effect on your weight.
 Babies have a habit of drawing everything they need from you and your body which can leave you feeling a bit run down or experiencing weight loss if you’re not putting the nutrients back in your body.
 The women who experience nausea and vomiting in pregnancy can find themselves in a similar situation.